 – Another 60 seats are reserved for women and 10 for religious minorities.

 – More than 60,000 polling stations were set up across the country.

 – Key issues include restoration of full civilian government, reinstatement of sacked judges, rising militancy, economy and high unemployment.

-An alliance between the PPP and the other main opposition party, led by Nawaz Sharif, another former prime minister, would be the worst scenario for Musharraf.
+An alliance between the PPP and the PML-N would be the worst scenario for Musharraf.

-Analysts say Musharraf is aiming for a coalition between the PPP and the party that backs him, the Pakistan Muslim League (PML-Q).
+Analysts say Musharraf is aiming for a coalition between the PPP and the PML-Q.

-Farahana Ali, a political analyst, told Al Jazeera that a possible low turnout precipitated by security fears could favour Musharraf but that a grand coalition between the PPP and Sharif would be a disaster for the president.
+Farahana Ali, a political analyst, said a low turnout precipitated by security fears could favour Musharraf but that a grand coalition between the PPP and Sharif would be a disaster for him.

 “However, it is worth remembering that political opponents in Pakistan are opportunists and I still think it is too early too predict what Zardari will do should the PPP come out on top,” she said.

 |Voter turnout was low as the nation considers its political future [AFP]|